Limited Gradient Descent: Learning With Noisy Labels: Prerequisites of Learning with Noisy Labels

 \end{proof}

-This work studies the learnability of samples with symmetric noisy labels from the perspective of creating a reverse pattern and attains the condition $\eta < \frac{k-1}{k}$, which is exactly the same result as in~\cite{ghosh2017robust}.
-For a symmetric noise source, we conjecture that $\eta < \frac{k-1}{k}$ might be the most relaxed condition of learning with noisy labels.
+This work considers the learnability of samples with symmetric noisy labels from the perspective of creating a reverse pattern and attains the condition $\eta < \frac{k-1}{k}$, which is exactly the same result as in~\cite{ghosh2017robust}.
+For a symmetric noise source, we suppose that $\eta < \frac{k-1}{k}$ might be the most relaxed condition of learning with noisy labels.